-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations environmental and compliance obligations under the terr of this approval; k. for periodic review and update of the CEMP and all associated plans and programs; and l. relevant details from the Site Establishment Managemer Plan(s). of the CEMP and all associated plans and programs is described in Section 12.
-Relevant details from the SEMP are C3 The CEMP must be endorsed by the ER and then submitted to the Secretary for approval no later than one (1) month before the commencement of construction or where construction is staged no later than one (1) month before the commencement of that stage.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 obligations under the terms of this approval; k. for periodic review and update of the CEMP and all associated plans and programs; and l. relevant details from the Site Establishment Management Plan(s). С3 The CEMP must be endorsed by the ER and then submitted to the Secretary for approval no later than one (1) month before the commencement of construction or where construction is staged, no later than one (1) month before the commencement of that stage.
 Not triggered, condition met during audit 1.
 DPIE letter received 7/04/2021 confirming approval of the following documents and required consultation and endorsement by the ER and relevant government agencies.
 Revision E of the CEMP was submitted to the Planning Secretary for approval on 9/02/2021, greater than one (1) month prior to commencement in April 2021.
 Revision 1 was endorsed by Wolfpeak on 25 February 2022.
 Not triggered C4 The following CEMP Sub-plans must be prepared in consultation with the relevant government agencies and relevant councils identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
-Required CEMP Sub-plan Relevant government authorities to be consulted for each CEMP Sub-plan Relevant councils DPIE letter received 7/04/2021 confirming approval of the following documents and required consultation and endorsement by the ER and relevant government agencies: Construction Traffic, Transport and Access Management Sub-Plan 5-0018-260-PES-00-PL-0003 Revision: 2 Issued: 21/04/2022 Approved by Grant Brown as nominee of the Planning Secretary on 18/05/2022.
-Construction Noise and Vibration Management Sub-Plan 5-0018-260-PES-00-PL-0005 Revision: 1 Compliant
+Required CEMP Sub-plan Relevant government authorities to be for each CEMP Sub-plan (a) Traffic, transport and access TINSW and relevant councils (b) Noise and Vibration Relevant councils (c) Biodiversity EES, DAWE and relevant councils (d) Soil and Water Relevant councils, Water Group, and EES (e) Heritage DPC Heritage, RAPs and relevant council (f) Flood Emergency SES, EES and relevant councils DPIE letter received 7/04/2021 confirming approval of the following documents and required consultation and endorsement by the ER and relevant government agencies: Construction Traffic, Transport and Access Management Sub-Plan 5-0018-260-PES-00-PL-0003 Revision: 2 Issued: 21/04/2022 Approved by Grant Brown as nominee of the Planning Secretary on 18/05/2022.
+Construction Noise and Vibration Management Sub-Plan 5-0018-260-PES-00-PL-0005 Compliant Revision: 2 Issued: 04/08/2022